 Over the years, the Harrisburg CWRT has continued the good work of our founders by supporting the following preservation projects:

-- The Harrisburg CWRT donated to the Central Virginia Battlefield Trust.
-The Central Virginia Battlefield Trust has been honored as one of the most successful Civil War preservation organizations in the country.They have recently made some purchases in the immediate area of the Chancellorsville National Battlefield Park.
-They are currently working to save other threatened areas.
+- We donated to the Central Virginia Battlefield Trust, which has been honored as one of the most successful Civil War preservation organizations in the country.
+The Trust recently made purchases in the immediate area of the Chancellorsville National Battlefield Park, and are currently working to save other threatened areas.

-- The Harrisburg CWRT donated to the Willow Grove Cemetery Memorial Fund.
+- We donated to the Willow Grove Cemetery Memorial Fund.
 The Soldiers Memorial at Linglestown has 39 names of Union Soldiers who were killed or died in service.
 These men lived in East Hanover, West Hanover, Susquehanna Township, and Paxtang Borough.
-It is a community effort to restore this monument.
+Restoration of this monument has been a community effort.

-- The Harrisburg CWRT donated to the Central Virginia Battlefield Trust to be allocated to save areas of the Chancellorsville Battlefield under extreme threat.
-Round Table members who participated in a Field trip to Chancellorsville learned that the May 1st battlefield where Sykes’ Regular Army Division fought troops under Stonewall Jackson on his next to last day of battlefield command is under immediate threat of development and some portions will almost certainly be lost.
+- We donated to the Central Virginia Battlefield Trust to be allocated to save areas of the Chancellorsville Battlefield under extreme threat.
+Round Table members who participated in a Field trip to Chancellorsville learned that the May 1st battlefield where Sykes’ Regular Army Division fought troops under Stonewall Jackson on Jackson’s next to last day of battlefield command is under immediate threat of development and some portions will almost certainly be lost.